Diversified exposure to emerging markets, capturing value and growth

 Portfolio Attribution

-The Fund underperformed the Index in January 2025.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio’s investable universe.
-Our bottom-up competitive strength, technical (price momentum), valuation, and growth factors were negative indicators in January.
-Corporate events was neutral during the month.
-Our top-down macroeconomic factor was a negative indicator while country/sector aggregate and currency were positive.
+The Fund outperformed the Index in March 2025.
+We use both bottom-up "stock-specific" and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio's investable universe.
+Our bottom-up valuation, growth, and corporate events factors were positive indicators in March.
+Our technical (price momentum) and competitive strength factors were negative indicators.
+Our top-down macroeconomic, country/sector aggregate, and currency factors were negative indicators in March.

 Quarterly Investment Outlook